latviancoder/outline/README.md

 To give D3 DOM access we’ll use refs and wait till React renders everything to screen, then call axis helpers inside useEffect.

 ## Module 4: Adding interactive position indicator to elevation profile
+- Attaching events to SVG elements
-- Using D3 invert and bisect
+- Using D3 invert and bisect to calculate exact geo coordinates from mouse position
 - Using foreignObject to include HTML in SVG
 - Using context to avoid prop drilling